 What is climate change?

 According to the Intergovernmental Panel on Climate Change (IPCC), Climate Change refers to any change in climate over time, whether due to natural variability or as a result of human activity.
 This usage differs from that in the United Nations Framework Convention on Climate Change (UNFCCC), where climate change refers to a change of climate that is attributed directly or indirectly to human activity that alters the composition of the global atmosphere and that is in addition to natural climate variability observed over comparable time periods.
-Since the 1800s, climate change has been attributed to human activities such as burning of fossil fuels (oil, coal, gas) used by locomotives.
+Since the 1800s, climate change has been attributed to human activities such as the burning of fossil fuels (oil, coal, gas) used by locomotives.

 The burning of fossil fuels generates greenhouse gas emissions that act like a ‘blanket’ wrapped around the earth.
 Consequently, heat from the sun is trapped leading to raised temperatures.
 The main greenhouse gases causing climate change include methane and carbon dioxide.
 Main sources of carbon dioxide include industrial processes such as the manufacture of cement, contributing to 4% of carbon dioxide emissions, clearing of forests and other land-use changes contributing to 9% of carbon emissions and burning of fossil fuels such as natural gas, oil and coal contributing to 87% of total carbon emissions.
-Landfills for garbage are the major contributions to methane emissions.
+Landfills for garbage are the major contributors to methane emissions.

 Impacts of Climate Change